2023 Most Popular Urban & Regional Planning Graduate Certificate Schools in Texas

 Check out the urban planning graduate certificate programs at these schools if you want to attend one of the most popular in Texas.

-Our 2023 rankings named Texas A&M University - College Station the most popular school in Texas for urban and regional planning students working on their graduate certificate.
-Located in the city of College Station, Texas A&M College Station is a public college with a very large student population.
+Our analysis found Texas A&M University - College Station to be the most popular school for urban and regional planning students who want to pursue a graduate certificate in Texas.
+Located in the city of College Station, Texas A&M College Station is a public college with a fairly large student population.

 Women make up 73% of the urban planning majors at the school.